Four New Options for Supporting Your Academic Success During COVID-19

 How Does It Work?

-The instructor gives students an I grade at the end of the course, and then changes the grade to an A-F or P/NC grade when the work is later completed.
-There is a time limit for completing the work; if a student does not complete the work by the deadline (eight weeks into the next full semester, October 17, 2020), the I grade is automatically changed to an F on your transcript.
+The instructor gives students a I grade at the end of the course, and then changes the grade to an A-F or P/NC grade when the work is later completed.
+There is a time limit for completing the work; if a student does not complete the work by the deadline (eight weeks into the next fall semester or October 17, 2020), the I grade will automatically change to an F on your transcript.

-Normally, College policy only allows faculty to give students an Incomplete in limited circumstances.
-The College will be expanding options for faculty to use I grades in cases where a student or an entire class cannot finish the necessary coursework by the end of the semester as a result of COVID-19.
-We will be developing guidance for faculty on the use of this option and will update this document as soon as we have details.
+College policy only allows faculty to give students an Incomplete in limited circumstances.
+The College has expanded options for faculty to use I grades for Spring semester in cases where a student or an entire class cannot finish the necessary coursework by the end of the semester as a result of COVID-19.
+Guidance was provided to faculty and I grades have been applied and added to student records where applicable.

 - Personal circumstances related to COVID-19 could prevent an individual student from completing their work.
 In semesters impacted by COVID-19, the federal government has expanded options for students to take a leave of absence while maintaining their financial aid.
 The use of I grades could give an individual more time to complete the course.